stoulouse/PinterestShareActivity/README.md

 ## Notes

-You can only share on device because you need Pinterest app installed.
+  * You can only share on device because you need Pinterest app installed.
+  * NSURL order is important, first NSURL must be the image URL.

 ## License